Groovie Ghoulies: History

-Though the group's lineup fluctuated significantly throughout their career, bassist/vocalist Jeff Alexander (under the punk name "Kepi Ghoulie") remained a constant fixture.
-Guitarist Rochelle "Roach" Sparman (lead singer Kepi's wife) was also a longtime member.
+Though the group's lineup fluctuated significantly throughout their career, bassist/vocalist Jeff Alexander better known under the punk name Kepi Ghoulie remained a constant fixture.
+Guitarist Rochelle "Roach" Sparman was also a longtime member.
+Alexander and Sparman were married but eventually divorced, which lead to difficulties in keeping the band together and its eventual breakup.
 The Groovie Ghoulies' music is best classified as pop-punk and is heavily influenced by early punk groups such as the Ramones, the Misfits, and The Dickies, 1960s garage rock and bubblegum artists such as The Troggs and The Monkees, and 1950s rock and roll artists such as Chuck Berry and Jerry Lee Lewis.
 Throughout their career the Groovie Ghoulies recorded cover versions of songs by several of these artists as well as other influences including KISS, Daniel Johnston and Neil Diamond.

 The Groovie Ghoulies announced their breakup on May 9, 2007, just days prior to the release of their ninth studio album 99 Lives.
-The main reason for the breakup was the difficulty of having kept the band together after Kepi and Roach had divorced.

 In 2008, two tribute albums were released.
 Let's Go Ghoulie from US-based Knowhere Records and When The Kids Go Go Go Crazy on German label Kamikaze Records each featured artists from Europe and North America.